timm/barelogic/README.md

 Why BareLogic?
 Why reivent a minimal version of many useful AI mdeling tools?
 Well, lets as Richard Hipp, the author SQLite who is famous for (re)building the tools he  uses day to day.

- > 💬 People go backpacking or
+ > 💬 People go backpacking,
- stuff, they go on these long hikes, backpacking, where they carry everything they need on their back and they talk about how freeing that is because they are taking care of themselves...💬
+ long hikes, where they carry
+ everything they need on their back and they talk about how freeing that is because they are taking care of themselves.💬

 > 💬 ...
 (Packbacking)  involves doing without. ....
 Whenever a politician comes to you and says, “Oh, we’re